Paradises Lost: Reception

-Attebery credited Le Guin, among others, of reviving generation ship stories in the 1990s, but wrote that their authors shifted the emphasis of such stories away from individuals towards exploring communal action and belief.
+Attebery credited Le Guin, among others, with reviving generation ship stories in the 1990s, but wrote that their authors shifted the emphasis of such stories away from individuals towards exploring communal action and belief.
 Le Guin wished to focus on the "middle generations" in such stories; those generations that lived out their journey in isolation.
-According to Attebery, Le Guin was able to explore these lives because authors before her had written of the beginning and ending of generation ship journeys.
+According to Attebery, Le Guin could explore these lives because authors before her had written of the beginning and ending of generation ship journeys.
 A review of The Found and the Lost in the online science fiction magazine Tor.com compared Paradises Lost and "Vaster than Empires and More Slow", stating that while both stories examined the challenges of interstellar travel and the isolation it brought on, the differences between them were "as stark as they are fascinating".
-It went on to say that Paradises Lost explored the issue of isolation in space travel with "compassion and patience", and called the story the "culmination of the collection, [which drew] together the community-building and existential malaise of all the previous stories into a captivating and ambivalent conclusion".
-Speaking of the volume as a whole, Tor.com stated that it "[welcomed] readers home to places they've never visited, and making the familiar stranger and stranger still".
+It said that Paradises Lost explored isolation in space travel with "compassion and patience", and called the story the "culmination of the collection, [which drew] together the community-building and existential malaise of all the previous stories into a captivating and ambivalent conclusion".
+Speaking of the entire volume, Tor.com stated that it "[welcomed] readers home to places they've never visited, and making the familiar stranger and stranger still".